MostafaGalal1/g-Shell/README.md

 ## Description

-Unix shell program with same functionalities of the conventional terminal which contains the basic set of commands introduced in terminal.
+Unix shell program with same functionalities of the conventional terminal containing the basic set of commands introduced in terminal.

 ## Specification
 Implemented using c language along with unistd ans sys libraries